 Korenmarkt (City Square) – fabulous for people watching and soaking in the Ghent vibe.
 Just on the far side of St. Nicholas’ Church and leads you to St. Michael’s Bridge.

 Sint-Michielsbrug (Pont Saint-Michel / St. Michael’s Bridge) – on the south end of Korenmarkt you can’t help but cross the arched, stone bridge offering massively pretty views of the historic city center and boats and the outdoor lounging area of Ghent locals along the Leie River.

 Walk down to either the Graslei (right bank) or the Korenlei (left bank) for better views, cop a squat for a breather with the locals, or catch a canal cruise.

 Leies River Cruise – if you have the extra time this will surely highlight your Ghent visit.
-There are different cruise tours to choose from.
+There are different Ghent cruise tours to choose from.
 Just confirm their tour time and pick up / drop off locations.
-I recommend booking in advance since you only have one day in Ghent.
+I recommend booking a boat tour in advance since you only have one day in Ghent.

 Gravensteen (Castle of the Counts) – Restored 10th century, moated castle complete with ramparts and a dungeon.
 This attraction closes at 6pm and tickets are available until 45 minutes before closing.
 Movie guides are also available.
 If anything, go inside to get the feel and space of the architecture and go up top for fabulous views.